With only 410 graduates a year and 11 degree programs, Political Science & Government attracts a small number of students in Alabama.

 Next you'll find the very best colleges in Alabama for studying Political Science & Government.
 Our ranking methodology includes only Alabama colleges and universities and ranks them based on factors like graduate salaries, accreditation, educational quality, and more.

 The University of Alabama is among your best bets if you want to study Political Science & Government.
 The University of Alabama offers graduate degrees in political science for those interested in an advanced degree.
 Situated in Tuscaloosa, Alabama, this university is right for individuals who flourish in a city setting.

 Auburn University is a wonderful decision for students pursuing a Political Science & Government degree.
-Auburn, Alabama is the best location for college students who enjoy the fast-paced urban lifestyle.
+This school has one of the largest student bodies in Alabama.

-Freshman students are not required to live on-campus at Auburn University.
 Auburn University has a really good graduation rate, with 44.3% of college students graduating on time.
+This school appeals to the best of the best; the typical SAT score of applicants is about 1,175.
 Find every one of Auburn University's rankings to find out more.